napari/napari.github.io/dev/_sources/howtos/layers/tracks.md

 </figure>
 ```

-## Setting the track color with properties
+## Setting the track color with features

-We can color the tracks by mapping colors to the track properties defined in
+We can color the tracks by mapping colors to the track features defined in
-`Tracks.properties`.
-If we define properties and pass them via the `properties`
+`Tracks.features`.
+If we define features and pass them via the `features`
 keyword argument in the `viewer.add_tracks()` and `napari.view_tracks()`
-methods, we can then select the property we would like to color the tracks by in
+methods, we can then select the feature we would like to color the tracks by in
 the "color by" dropdown menu in the `tracks` layer controls.
 We can additionally
-specify the colormap used to map the property value to color via the "colormap"
+specify the colormap used to map the feature value to color via the "colormap"
 dropdown menu.

 ```python